Assessing the Need to Revise the National Water Quality Management Strategy Guidelines for Groundwater Protection in Australia

 A review was conducted of the existing published information relating to management of groundwater quality in Australia.
 The review considered the range of relevant groundwater quality issues including: contamination by salinity, nutrients, agrochemicals, industrial contaminants and acid sulfate soils; groundwater dependent ecosystems; and groundwater-surface water interactions.
 It also considered the management implications and the relevance of the existing groundwater quality guidelines to these issues.

 Identification and review of legislation, regulation and policy related to groundwater quality protection in each jurisdiction was undertaken.
-This included analysis of the extent to which the jurisdictions legislation, regulation and policy reflect the NWQMS Guidelines for Groundwater Protection Australia.
+This included analysis of the extent to which the jurisdictional legislation, regulation and policy reflect the NWQMS Guidelines for Groundwater Protection in Australia.

 Key stakeholders and end-users of national guidelines on management of groundwater quality were identified to understand the extent to which the guidelines are adequate for supporting end-users' needs.

-Recommendations were also provided regarding further work required on revising the guidelines.
+Recommendations were also provided regarding further work required for revising the guidelines.

 The following reports are available:

 Topic contact: firstname.lastname@example.org Last updated: September 3, 2013